wiehahne/mycurl/README.md

     ./mycurl (url) (sleeptimer in seconds) (outputfile)

-In order to execute a quick run by simply specifying "curl <url>" there is a default sleep timer of 2 seconds and output file of './mycurl_output.log'
+In order to execute a quick run by simply specifying "curl url" there is a default sleep timer of 2 seconds and output file of './mycurl_output.log'

     ./mycurl (url)